lassekongo83/plano-theme/README.md

 ## Troubleshooting & Bug reporting

-If you find a bug, please report it at https://github.com/lassekongo83/plano-theme/issues When submitting a bug it would be helpful if you could provide me with a screenshot of the issue.
-Use a trusted and good image uploader like http://imgur.com for example.
-Don't use bad ones like ImageShack, PhotoBucket etc. **I do not want to enable JavaScript, cookies or browser plugins to be able to view an image!** Also include information about which version of GTK you're using.

-I would also like it if you could be kind and keep support questions to forums, gnome-look.org or http://lassekongo83.deviantart.com as the issue tab here on GitHub is meant for bugs and feature requests.
+**The issue tracker is for provable issues only:** You will have to make the case that the issue is really with the theme and not something else on your side.
+To make a case means to provide detailed steps so that anybody can reproduce the issue.
+Be sure to rule out that the issue is not caused by something specific on your side.

+**Required information:**
+> 1. Your GTK+ version/theme version/Linux distribution.
+> 1. Does the same issue occur with other themes?
+> 1. Screenshot.
+(Use a host that don't require me to enable JavaScript, cookies or browser plugins to be able to view the image.)

+**Do not submit support questions to the issue tracker.** Contact me on [reddit](https://www.reddit.com/user/Frellwit/) or [deviantART](http://lassekongo83.deviantart.com) for that instead.
+(Don't always expect an answer though.)
+Public forums and subreddits could provide better support.
+Support questions in the issue tracker will be closed as invalid.